dean-shaff/cost-estimate-api/README.md

 With the server running, we can make a request to fit some data (taken from `examples/request_example.py`):

 Here we'll be training on some data pertaining to house values.
 The first value in each row is a house's market price and the remaining values correspond to Square Footage, Bedrooms, and the presence of a Swimming pool, respectively.
-In other words, the first column of our training data is the value we're attempting to predict, and the remaining columns are input parameters to linear regression model.
+In other words, the first column of our training data is the value we're attempting to predict, and the remaining columns are input parameters to the linear regression model.

 ```python
 import asyncio